 Mucin | Helps tears spread evenly & stick to surface | Goblet cells |

 Every blink refreshes this 3-layer system.
-If even one layer breaks down, your tears become unstable — leading to irritation, blurred vision, or redness
+If even one layer breaks down, your tears become unstable — leading to irritation, blurred vision, or redness.

 Layer | Function | Source |